r-lib/isoband/cran-comments.md

-This is a maintenance release that fixes build problems with recent releases of glibc.
+This is a maintenance release that fixes build problems with LLVM clang 15.0.0

 ## Test environment
 * ubuntu 20.04, devel and release